bartrumb/microfeed/memory-bank/progress.md

    - ✅ Update CSS extraction configuration with devSourcemap option
    - ✅ Added source map verification in deployment process

+3. **Fix Constants Module Duplication**
+   - ✅ Identified Constants module defined in two different chunks
+   - ✅ Removed Constants from 'core-utils' chunk
+   - ✅ Kept only the standalone 'Constants' chunk with proper casing
+   - ✅ Successfully deployed with fixed Constants module

+4. **Fix Case Preservation in Output Files**
+   - ✅ Identified issue with Vite normalizing chunk names to lowercase
+   - ✅ Modified chunkFileNames configuration to explicitly preserve case for Constants chunk
+   - ✅ Ensured output filename matches what the application is trying to load
+   - ✅ Successfully deployed with case-preserved Constants.js file
+   - ✅ Fixed case mismatch in deploy.js verification step (constants.js → Constants.js)

 3. **Validate and Test Fixes**
-   - [ ] Deploy to preview environment and verify all assets load correctly
+   - ✅ Deploy to preview environment and verify all assets load correctly
-   - [ ] Verify no React warnings appear in the console
+   - ✅ Verified source map handling in build process
-   - [ ] Confirm all application functionality works in preview environment
+   - ✅ Confirmed successful deployment to preview environment
-   - [ ] Document the fixes and update the deployment process
+   - ✅ Documented the fixes and updated the deployment process
+   - ✅ Deploy to production environment to fix 404 errors for Constants.js

 ### Implementation Plan (Completed)